uxmaster/Kohana-Log-Viewer/README.md

 - Left sidebar has a list of available log files in selected month
 - If not specified, today's (current month and day) log file will be displayed
 - If you want to see a fresh log for next call, just delete today's file.
 Kohana will generate it and add
-- Formatted mode (default) may not extract all info correctly for displaying in rows.
-Use **raw mode** for those situations. _NEED IMPROVEMENT_ here.
 - You can use *Level* listbox for filtering by log levels.

 ### Notes: